shayanzare/sia-payload/README.md

 ruby payload.rb
 ```

-For running payload in background add '&' to command like this :
+For running payload in background add '&' to command like this(linux) :

 ```
 ruby server.rb &